jupyterhub/jupyterhub/docs/source/reference/server-api.md

 The keys of the `servers` dict are server names as strings.
 Many JupyterHub deployments only use the 'default' server, which has the empty string `''` for a name.
-In this case, the servers dict will always have either zero or one elements.
+In this case, the servers dict will always have either zero or one element.

 This is the servers dict when the user's default server is fully running and ready: